Auzzy/pyinq/docs/src/source/bettertests.rst

         def test1():
                 assert_true(True)

 With the simple addition of the :func:`skip` tag, the test will be passed over.
-To reinsert it, simply delete ``skip``.
+To reinsert it, simply delete the tag.

 If you attempt to run a module (or suite) in which all tests are marked to be skipped, that is in fact what will happen: no tests will be run, and thus no report will be printed.